Our vision is to:

 'People Coach'Holly has worked in international human resources for more than 25 years, holding positions both as a consultant (Arthur Andersen, Ernst & Young) and as an in-house practitioner (Fidelity Investments, Seagate Technologies).
 She holds BA and MSM degrees in International Business & Economics.
 After relocating nine times in fifteen years, she settled in the UK in 2007.
 Holly has a particular affinity for start-up/merger & acquisition projects with experience across Europe and northern Africa.
 She is passionate about coaching and team development.
 On weekends, she can be found either supporting her favourite Premier League team or exhibiting her work at a local artisan market.

 We are a modern, innovative, and disruptive company.

 As Steve Jobs said we ‘think differently’ and we admire others who do because ‘you are the ones who change the world.’

-So that’s what we are about – making the world a better and fairer place, putting smiles on people’s faces and empowering our team to contribute by creating new ideas and having fun.
+So that’s what we are about – making the world a better and fairer place, putting smiles on people’s faces and empowering our team to contribute to creating new ideas and having fun.

 We understand that we are only effective if our team takes on the challenge of owning and developing the idea which the founders have created.

 We are an holocracy so our structure is flat and informal, creative and different.
 It demands a lot but gives each person the complete power to innovate and create.